Neotron-Compute/Neotron-Pico/README.md

    * Can turn the main 5V regulator on and off
    * Runs from 3.3V stand-by regulator
 * SPI interface (with dedicated IRQ line) with main CPU
-* Secondary I²C bus which can be controlled over SPI
+* Secondary I²C bus, connected to VGA DDC pins

 | Pin  | Name | Signal      | Function                                  |
 | :--- | :--- | :---------- | :---------------------------------------- |